krichdev/Texpert/README.md

 * Include Twilio api to text a Texpert when their services are requested.
 * Allow users to leave reviews and comments about texperts

+### Difficulties
+* message system and how to contact a user once a help request was answered
+* handling db to store/retrieve required information.
+Seems like all db calls were required everywhere, specifically handling user session information to display only the correct information for them
+* materialize/angular/jquery issues and working around that